pidevguru/PI-Web-API-Client-DotNet/README.md

 ===

 ## Overview
 This repository has the source code package of the PI Web API client for .NET, which compiles for .NET Standard 2.0 and .NET Framework 4.5.2.
+PI Web API 2018 swagger specification was used to create this package.

+## Requirements

+ - PI Web API 2018+ instance available on your domain or a public network.

 ## Compability